MobsLab/SleepScoringOnline/Post-Processing.md

 * "ChannelsToAnalyse" and "LFPData" folders are then created. _LFP.mat_ files are then generated with _GetLFP.m_ function.

-Now, here is how processed files should be stored:
+Now, here is how processed files should be stored (do not pay attention to -onlinedetection.mat- and -offlinedetection.mat- files) :
 ![](https://user-images.githubusercontent.com/41677251/43531593-66ddc50c-95b0-11e8-85dd-f6f8a08b6265.png)